stupendousMan/superGetOpt/README.md

     SuperGetOpt-1.0: Release February 3, 1999.
     SuperGetOpt-2.0: Release November 7, 2007.
     SuperGetOpt-2.1: Release Oct 1, 2012.
+    SuperGetOpt-2.2: Release Oct 1, 2014.
+    SuperGetOpt-2.3: Release Oct 1, 2015.
+    SuperGetOpt-2.4: Release July 1, 2016.

 Known Bugs
 ==========

-If extra arguments are present that both precede the first flag and come after the last flag, there is no way to easily find them.
+Version 2.4 and greater group all flagless args and set the arg position correctly.
+However, for all older versions, if extra arguments are present that both precede the first flag and come after the last flag, there is no way to easily find them.
 You'll know how many there are, and where the first one is, but that is all.

-None others known.
+No other bugs known.
 Please report bugs to the author.